mattecora/dbscout/README.md

-# A density-based method for scalable outlier detection in large datasets
+# DBSCOUT: a density-based method for scalable outlier detection in large datasets

 ## Summary

 DBSCAN is one of the most well-known algorithm in the field of density-based clustering, although its applicability to large datasets is generally disputed due to its high complexity.
-The aim of this work is to propose a new, parallel, Spark-based procedure for the sole purpose of anomaly detection, in a way which is coherent to the DBSCAN definition and suitable for the big data context.
+The aim of this work is to propose DBSCOUT: a new, parallel, Spark-based procedure for the sole purpose of anomaly detection, in a way which is coherent to the DBSCAN definition and suitable for the big data context.
 From a theoretical side, this algorithm is characterized by a worst-case performance boundary that depends linearly on the size of the dataset; in practical tests, it outperforms available solutions both in terms of result quality and overall scalability when the data grow large.

 ## Repository organization